Val d’Isere Ski Holiday Resort

 The links between the two resorts are modern and quick and you can ski from one end to the other (and back) very easily.
 The lift and bus service in Val d'Isere is second to none and wherever you finish your day you will never wait more than 10 minutes to get a bus back to where you need.
 There is a lot of ski in ski out accommodation throughout the valley with a well linked lift system in between, so wherever you stay you're never too far from a lift.
 Experts and intermediates have a huge selection of pisted runs depending on the level of challenge they want to set themselves.
 Why not try the gentle runs from the top of the Olympic telecabine as a warm up and then up again and take on the World Cup downhill "OK" run finishing in La Daille.

 Beginners and early intermediates will enjoy the Solaise area with a lot of gentle greens and blues, but remember to get the lift back down as the red piste "M" back into town is steep in places and can be busy and icy.
 Also suitable would be the area from the top of the Bellevarde lift.
-Apres ski could best be described as energetic you could maybe start off dancing on the tables at the Folie Douce at the top of the La Daille gondola.
-Ski down into town and hit the Moris pub with live music and toffee vodkas!!
-If you still have the energy the Petit Danois and Pacific bar are good places to relax and re energise getting you ready to take on the famous Dicks T bar.
+Apres ski could best be described as energetic.
+You could maybe start off dancing on the tables at the Folie Douce at the top of the La Daille gondola, then ski down into town and hit the Moris pub with live music and toffee vodkas!!
+If you still have the energy the Petit Danois and Pacific bar are good places to relax and re-energise getting you ready to take on the famous Dicks T bar.

 - Huge interlinked ski area